oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 Use std::vector
 ---------------

-You can use iterators to host-allocated ``std::vector`` data, as shown in the following example:
+You can use iterators to an ordinary ``std::vector`` with data in host memory, as shown in the following example:

 .. code:: cpp